 Whether you’re dealing with an active claim or just need general legal advice, LegalShield offers an affordable alternative to hiring an employment rights lawyer directly.

 The Canadians with Disabilities Act (CDA) prohibits employers from discriminating against people with disabilities and creates obligations for employers to make reasonable accommodations for qualified job applicants.
 Employers have certain legal rights under the act as well.

-If you have any questions about the CDA or related federal law compliance issues, join LegalShield today and you can be on the phone with a lawyer in as little as 4 hours.
+If you have any questions about the CDA or related federal law compliance issues, join LegalShield today and you can be on the phone with a lawyer.

 LegalShield’s business plans can help you in the following areas.

 Legal consultation from a provider lawyer on business legal matters, with legal research for each issue, if needed.